Purdue Puentes Project

 Para salud, Para bienestar, Para nuestro futuro

-Building Paths to Better Futures for Youth of Latinx Agricultural Families
+Building Paths to Better Futures for Youth of Latinx Rural, Farm Worker, or Agricultural Families

-The Purdue Puentes Project is a longitudinal study of the health and wellbeing of Latinx youth (ages 10-15) in farm worker/agricultural worker families funded by the National Institute on Minority Health Disparities (NIMHD).
-The project is headed by Dr. Yumary Ruiz in the department of Public Health and Dr. Zoe Taylor in the department of Human Development and Family Studies at Purdue University.
+The Purdue Puentes Project is a longitudinal study of the health and wellbeing of Latinx youth (ages 10-15) in rural, farm worker, or agricultural worker families funded by the National Institute on Minority Health Disparities (NIMHD).
+The project is headed by Dr. Yumary Ruiz in the department of Public Health and Dr. Zoe Taylor in the department of Human Development and Family Science at Purdue University.

 If you are interested in being part of the study, click ‘Participate!’
 If you are interested in working with the project, click ‘Research’.